kubernetes/community/sig-architecture/charter.md

 ### Out of scope

 - KEPs that do not have architectural implications
-- The release features process
+- The release enhancement delivery process

 ## Roles and Organization Management